innolitics/rdm/rdm/init_files/documents/software_plan.md

 {% endif %}

-4. **Add a Sections to the SDS**
+4. **Add a Section to the SDS**

-    Textual descriptions are often necessary in addition to the architectural diagrams.
+    Textual descriptions are often necessary in addition to architectural diagrams.
 These detailed designs should be stored as closely as possible to their corresponding source files.
 (The `rdm collect` subcommand can pull comments from source files into YAML so they can be included in the SDS.)

 {% if device.safety_class != 'C' %}